Welcome to the Division of Research at the College of Natural Science and Mathematics (CNSM).

 - In FY16 CDR also inherited the management of the BLaST program, a $20M program that promotes diversity in biomedical and other science, technology, engineering and mathematics (STEM) disciplines.

-- We generate a modest indirect cost recovery (ICR) of ~$400K, in part as many of our grants are lower ICR education grants.
+- Currently we generate a modest indirect cost recovery (ICR) of ~$600K as many of our grants, including the BLaST grant, are lower ICR education/diversity grants.